Harley-Davidson Servi-Car

-The Harley-Davidson Servi-Car was a three-wheeled utility motorcycle manufactured by Harley-Davidson from 1932 to 1973.
+The Harley-Davidson Servi-Car is a three-wheeled utility motorcycle that was manufactured by Harley-Davidson from 1932 to 1973.

 Concept and uses

 The Servi-Car was designed during the Great Depression when Harley-Davidson was desperate to expand its product base to increase sales.
-Targeted at the automotive service industry, the vehicle was designed to be towed behind a car to be delivered to a customer; when the car was delivered at its destination, the driver would unhitch the Servi-Car and ride back to the garage.
+Targeted at the automotive service industry, the vehicle was designed for assisting at roadside breakdowns and delivering cars to customers.
 For this reason, it was available with a tow bar at the front and a large 60 Ah battery.
+(The tow bar was used to tow the Servicar from the rear of a car, not vice-versa).
+It allowed one person to transfer a car from one location to another and drive themselves back; after driving the car to its destination, the delivery driver would unhitch the Servi-Car and ride it back to the garage.

 In addition to its intended use for car delivery and retrieval, the Servi-Car was also popular as a utility vehicle for small businesses and mobile vendors.
-They proved to be particularly popular with the police departments, some of which still used Servi-Cars into the 1990s.
+It proved to be particularly popular with police departments, some of which still used Servi-Cars into the 1990s.

 Models

-The models offered in 1932, the first year of production were:
+The models offered in 1932, the first year of production, were: